mpv-player/mpv/DOCS/interface-changes.rst

       introspection of the option/property), also affects some properties
     - rename --hwdec=rpi to --hwdec=mmal, sane for the -copy variant (no backwards compatibility)
+    - deprecate the --ff-aid, --ff-vid, -ff-sid options and properties (there is no replacement, but you can manually query the track property and use the "ff-index" field to find the mpv track ID to imitate this behavior)
  --- mpv 0.27.0 ---
     - drop previously deprecated --field-dominance option
     - drop previously deprecated "osd" command